|For more information contact:

 Western Civilization: The History Department offers survey and special topics courses related to western civilization and world cultures.

-*There are online, honors & Bay West campus history offerings.
+*There are online and Bay West campus history offerings.
 See the course schedule for specific semester offerings.